Gaston III of Foix: Administration and finance

 Fébus was rigorous in collecting Fouage payments, not hesitating to imprison jurats and prosecutors at the slightest delay.
 In addition to the Fouage, he issued a capital gains tax in 1380 (named creix) and made various arrangements with the Cagots.
-(Note: On 6 December 1379, Fébus passed a treaty with Cagot carpenters by which they undertook to construct the framework of the Château de Montaner, as well as the necessary fittings, the whole, with their expenses.
+(Note: On 6 December 1379, Fébus passed a treaty with Cagot carpenters by which they undertook to construct the framework of the Château de Montaner, as well as the necessary fittings with their expenses.
 In return, the prince granted them the reduction of two francs on the fouage, exemptions from the size, and allowed them to collect wood in the forests.
 The recognition of the Cagots towards Fébus was manifested in 1383 by a tribute to the sovereign, a tribute in which ninety-eight of them appear.
 In 1379, serfs were exempted from chores in return for money payments, the proceeds of which were allocated to the work of the Château de Montaner.)
-Court fines were another important source of revenue, and Fébus preferred this sentence to any other because each execution cost him a potential taxpayer.
+Court fines were another source of revenue, and Fébus preferred this sentence to any other because each execution cost him a potential taxpayer.
 In his chronicles, Froissart was amazed by the willingness of Fébus' subjects to pay taxes and the exceptional peace enjoyed by the territory.
 The prince also increased his fortune through multiple loans he granted to other lords, which allowed him to expand his political influence.
 While Fébus was a "virtuoso" at generating income, he was also described as "close to his pennies."
 Fébus was frugal in his private habits, though he spent lavishly when doing so would win him political influence.

 The defensive system of Fébus in Béarn.

 Military career

 Military strategies

 Fébus reigned during an era marked by constant conflicts, so it was important for him to have an army that could be quickly mobilized and in numbers.
 Fébus could muster a force of around 4,000 men and more than 1,000 horses, divided equally between Béarn and Foix.
 He could also raise a massive levy to defend the interior if required, transforming each able-bodied inhabitant into a soldier.
 Fébus' army of 4,000 men exceeded what the other princes of the South could raise but did not reach the 7,000 to 10,000 men mobilized by the kings of France and England during the battles of Poitiers or Crécy.

-Fébus regularly combined both strategy and diplomacy as a commander.
-He used military force only as a last resort, preferring intimidation to open engagement.
-After ruling for nearly 50 years, Fébus fought only two major battles, at Launac in 1362 and Cazères in 1376, to establish his domination over the House of Armagnac.
-He only led at the head of his army four times over his career.
-His motto, "Toquey si gauses," illustrates his military strategy of using intimidation to avoid confrontation.